cliffy987/GenericSorter/README.md

 Project Navigation and How to Use:

-- InteliJ IDE is recommended for opening this project.
+- InteliJ IDE is recommended for using this project.

-- All the core project files listed below can be found in the GenericSorter\src\GenericSorting directory:
+- All the core project files listed below can be found in the GenericSorter\src\ directory:

     - ExampleDataObject demonstrates how the SortableObject interface should be implemented; any number value can be returned by the getSortValue method.